enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 # Properties

-The `properties` method is where you define the output that goes into the view you fetch from the [delivery API](/api#tag/Delivery)
+The `properties` method is where you define the output that goes into the view you fetch from the [Delivery API](/api#tag/Delivery)

 ```js title="Properties example"
 properties: function (sourceEntity, context) {